ben-heil/ben-heil.github.io/_posts/2020-10-12-paper-reading.md

 ---
 layout: post
 title: How to read Bio ML Papers
-description: The things to look for in comp bio papers using machine learning
+description: The things to look for in comp bio papers that use machine learning
 cover-img: "/assets/img/river_trail.jpg"
 ---